 Good support can be essential for maximising your milk-making potential.
 Contact an IBCLC lactation consultant for one-to-one help and for online community support visit Breastfeeding After Reduction (BFAR) (Facebook group).

-Breast reduction surgery can interfere with breastfeeding.
-Varying degrees of breastfeeding may be possible depending on the type of surgery, amount of functional breast tissue removed and the time that has passed since surgery.
-It is important to make sure breastfeeding gets off to a good start to maximise your milk supply.
+Breast reduction surgery can present several challenges for breastfeeding.
+However a mother may be able to make a full or partial milk supply depending on the type of surgery, amount of functional breast tissue removed and the time that has passed since surgery.
+It is important to make sure breastfeeding gets off to a good start to maximise a milk supply after a surgical procedure.
 An IBCLC lactation consultant or breastfeeding specialist is an ideal support person to help with this so that any breastfeeding problems unrelated to your surgery can be ruled out and your breastfeeding potential can be maximised.